 Germination occurs when all the proper variables are in place for that particular variety (oxygen, temperature, light or darkness) and the seed coat absorbs water, causing it to swell and rupture.

-The first sign of life comes from the radicle, a little white tail that eventually becomes the primary root of the plant.
+But once all the stars finally align, the first sign of life comes from the radicle, a little white tail that eventually becomes the primary root of the plant.

 The role of the radicle is to anchor the plant in the ground and start absorbing water.
-Once it absorbs water, a rudimentary stem called a hypocotyl emerges and the cotyledons start to unfurl, often taking the seed coat with them as they rise above the soil.
+Once it absorbs water, a rudimentary stem called a hypocotyl emerges and the cotyledons start to unfurl, sometimes taking the seed coat with them as they rise above the soil.

 (I like to call them seed hats, as sometimes they’re never shed from the cotyledons and end up looking like little berets.)